I’m passionate about social developmental neuroscience research that makes an impact.

 Meet Atiqah

 Associate Professor Atiqah Azhari is a social developmental neuroscientist who loves exploring what makes human relationships tick.
-At the Singapore University of Social Sciences (SUSS), she holds the Provost’s Chair appointment and leads the Behavioural Research and Interpersonal Neuroscience (BRAIN) Lab, using behavioural and neuroimaging tools to study child development, family dynamics, and social connections.
+At the Singapore University of Social Sciences (SUSS), she holds the Provost’s Chair, the Head of Research Cluster (School of Humanities and Behavioural Sciences) and the Head of the Doctor of Philosophy Programme appointments.